fetep/pencil/README.md

 # Pencil

-Pencil is a monitoring frontend for graphite.
+Pencil is a monitoring frontend for Graphite.
 It runs a web server that dishes out pretty [Graphite](http://graphite.wikidot.com/) URLs in hopefully interesting and intuitive fashion.